Call4Cloud | MMP-C | Autopilot | Device Preparation

 2022-03 Update: The Search for Sp… Uhh Shift+F10

-This blog will be about Microsoft’s “their” solution to remove the lingering Windows.old folder after a remote wipe.
-I noticed that when using Microsoft their solution, my older solution to block the shift+F10 functionality will be disabled.
-This solution was also using the Push-Button reset options
+This blog will discuss Microsoft’s “their” solution to remove the lingering Windows.old folder after a remote wipe.
+I noticed that when using Microsoft’s solution, my older solution to block the Shift F10 functionality during Windows Autopilot will be disabled.
+This solution also used the Push-Button reset options

-Some time ago I wrote a blog about how you could block the possibility to use Shift+F10 for your end users when the device needs to enroll in Autopilot.
+Some time ago, I wrote a blog about how you could block the possibility using Shift+F10 for your end users when the device needs to enroll in Autopilot.

-Of course, I do understand that sometimes using Shift+F10 to troubleshoot a broken Autopilot enrollment can be great!
+Of course, I understand that sometimes, using Shift+F10 to troubleshoot a broken Autopilot enrollment can be great!

 c kirk | GIF | PrimoGIF

-Don’t get me wrong but I would also love to have the possibility to disable this troubleshooting option when the end users really don’t need access to it.
+Don’t get me wrong, but I would also love to be able to disable this troubleshooting option when the end users really don’t need access to it.

-This solution made use of the possibilities to add some customization to the Push-Button reset options.
+This solution used the possibility to add some customization to the Push-Button reset options.
 The ResetConfig.XML will call upon the EnableCustomizations.CMD file to copy the DisableCMDRequest.tag into the c:\windows\setup\scripts folder to prevent the use of Shift+F10

 As shown above, this is how the c:\recovery\oem folder would look like when you deployed the PowerShell script to your tenant.
 While digging into the technical flow, what is happening after you install the March 2022-03 security update, I stumbled upon some not-expected behavior.